 Hostile Work Environment & UI Benefits

-If you landed here, you might be someone who is considering about quitting your job because the environment at work no longer feels secure or peaceful or you could be someone who already quit the job voluntarily because you could not take it anymore.
+You may be considering quitting your job because the environment at work no longer feels secure or peaceful.
+Perhaps, you already quit the job voluntarily because you could not take it anymore.
 Since UI benefits are usually offered to people who lose their jobs due to no fault of their own, it is only natural that you might be wondering if you are eligible or not.
 Here’s some happy news, unemployment benefits, in most cases, are offered to people who quit because of hostile work atmosphere!

 Your eligibility will depend upon the nature and extent of hostility of your work environment.
 In general, following cases are said to accepted as circumstances for constructively discharging you.